bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Could you do a new hypothesis, for the same question?

+Yes.

 Could you do a new question, for the same topic?

+Yes.

 Could you do a new topic, with the same "style"?

+Yes.

 ## Data

 Where could you search for data about your topic?

+This data is available on Kaggle.